 Autumn Term - Year 5 Spring Term - Year 4 Summer Term - Year 3

 Long hair should always be tied back and a cap worn

-For information regarding clothing and timing please go to the Curriculum Page or School Calendar
+For information regarding clothing and timing please go to Forest Schools under the Parent header

 OUR SCHOOL DAY